hakimfarhat02/template-craft-/README.md

-# Welcome to your Lovable project
+# Welcome to your ferhat dz project

 ## Project info

 **URL**:([(https://preview--blogger-template-craft-50.lovable.app/)) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

-Follow these steps:
+The only requirement is having Node.js & npm installed - [install with nvm Follow these steps:

 ```sh